 You’ll have the opportunity to work alongside experienced professionals in a range of areas across Wellcome.
 These include funding, policy, investments, public engagement, communications and operations.

 The next programme is scheduled to start on 7 September 2020.

 There are two different streams in our graduate programme:

-Our programme suits people who can think on their feet, enjoy being challenged, and are motivated to try new things and contribute ideas to team discussions.
+Our programme suits people who can think on their feet, enjoy being challenged and are motivated to try new things a contribute ideas.

-We want your experience on our General Graduate Development Programme [PDF 2.2MB] to be varied and fulfilling.
+We want your experience on our general graduate development programme to be varied and fulfilling.
 You’ll have the opportunity to work in a broad range of Wellcome’s activities to gain all-round experience, or you may be more specialised, working in funding and policy, engagement and communications or business operations.
 In this programme you can do four rotations during your two years here.

 The rotations available are:

-Graduates get involved with publication of our bi-monthly, all-staff newsletter, write press releases, help to manage Wellcome's social media accounts, and organise internal events.
+Graduates get involved with publication of our weekly all-staff newsletter, writing press releases, helping to manage Wellcome's social media accounts, and organising internal events.